 In the EU-Vietnam Free Trade Agreement, the tolerance rule allows the producer to use non-originating materials that are normally prohibited by the product specific rule as long as their net weight or value does not exceed

-- 10% of the weight of the product for agricultural and processed agricultural products falling within Chapters 2 and 4 to 24 of the Harmonized System, other than processed fishery products of Chapter 16
+- 10% of the weight or ex-works price of the product for agricultural and processed agricultural products falling within Chapters 2 and 4 to 24 of the Harmonized System, other than processed fishery products of Chapter 16

 The EU-Vietnam Free Trade Agreement provides for four ways of cumulating origin.
 Please note, however, that currently only the first one applies (bilateral cumulation)

 - bilateral cumulation: materials originating in Vietnam can be counted as originating in the EU (and vice versa) when used in the manufacture of a product in the EU

 - cumulation with an ASEAN country which has a preferential agreement with the EU, in which materials listed in Annex III can be counted as materials originating in Vietnam when further processed or incorporated into one of the products listed in Annex IV.
 Currently this cumulation does not apply

 - Fabrics originating in the Republic of Korea can be considered as originating in Vietnam when further processed or incorporated into one of the products listed in Annex V obtained in Vietnam under certain conditions.
 This cumulation is applicable starting from 23 December 2020.